2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 The 2026 Wrangler offers three engine options — giving buyers a genuine choice between efficiency, performance, and raw V8 power.

-One important note for buyers considering the 2.0L turbo: remote start is available with the 8-speed automatic but not with the 6-speed manual transmission — a meaningful consideration for Minnesota winters.
-The 3.6L V6 with the 6-speed manual is the only stick-shift option in the lineup, and it's available on Sport and Rubicon trims.
+The 2.0L turbo I4 and 3.6L V6 are available across most of the trim lineup.
+The 6.4L V8 SRT HEMI is exclusive to the Moab 392 and is the V8 successor to the previous Rubicon 392 nameplate, which Jeep retired after the 2025 model year.
+One important note for Minnesota buyers: remote start is available with the 8-speed automatic but not with the 6-speed manual transmission — a meaningful consideration for cold winter mornings.
+The 3.6L V6 with the 6-speed manual is the only stick-shift option in the lineup.
 For a full engine comparison with real-world advice for Minnesota buyers, see our 2026 Jeep Wrangler Engine Guide.

 What 4WD systems does the 2026 Wrangler offer?